Required Application Materials

-If you are over 23 years of age, you may be considered as a New Resources student.
+NOTE: If you are 23 years of age or older, please consider applying to Pitzer as a New Resources student.

 In assessing transfer candidates, the Admission Committee will pay particular attention to work done in college courses.
 Transfer students should complete any first-year writing courses required at their current institution prior to enrollment at Pitzer.
 Matriculated transfer students must complete at least two years of study at Pitzer in order to earn a Pitzer College degree.
 Students who wish to transfer from two-year colleges may do so before they have completed their A.A. degrees.
 However, we strongly suggest that prospective transfer students take courses from a broad range of subjects including the humanities, math, social science and science.

 Pitzer recommends that California community college students complete courses within the Inter-Segmental General Education Transfer Curriculum (IGETC).
 Information regarding the IGETC course series can be obtained from the counseling center at your community college.
 You may contact the Pitzer Office of Admission if you would like assistance in planning your course schedule.

 Pitzer College accepts the Common Application as its only application for admission for transfer students.
 All sections are required.
 Due to the high volume of applications that we receive, we are not always able to send reminders regarding which pieces of your application have been received or not.
 Therefore, it is your responsibility to ensure that your application is completed by the appropriate deadline.
 The Transfer Common Application will give us the vital information we need from you to create your personal file.
 Your application must be submitted by April 1 for fall semester, or October 1 for spring semester.

 A $70 application fee is required with each application.
 If you or your family qualifies for an application fee waiver, please complete the Common Application Fee Waiver.